maximocrv/signal_processing/README.md

 You will be prompted to input a number of parameters.
-These include the `window_average`, which is an integer representing the moving average window that will be used for the time domain averaging, `average_mode`, which is a flag denoting the type of averaging that will be applied (the two options are "moving_average" and "exponential_moving_average", but input them without the quotation marks).
+These include the `window_average`, which is an integer representing the moving average window that will be used for the time domain averaging, `average_mode`, which is a flag denoting the type of averaging that will be applied (the two options are "moving_average" and "exponential_average", but input them without the quotation marks).
 Lastly you will be asked to provide an input for `n_bins`, which is the integer representing the number of bins used to generate the histogram.

 Second set of parameters for the Fourier filtered signal.
 First, a number (as a `percentage`) must be entered